QuantGen/BEDMatrix/README.md

 4. Report any missing functionality or bugs: https://github.com/QuantGen/BEDMatrix/issues/new :)

 ## Example
+This example uses a very simple BED file that is bundled with the R package.
+It was generated from the PLINK files in the [`inst/extdata` folder](https://github.com/QuantGen/BEDMatrix/tree/master/inst/extdata).
 ```r
 m <- BEDMatrix(system.file('extdata', 'example.bed', package = 'BEDMatrix'))
 m[]